-You should read the following discussion and analysis of our financial condition and results of operations together with our consolidated financial statements and the related notes and other financial information included elsewhere in this prospectus.
-Some of the information contained in this discussion and analysis contains forward-looking statements that involve risks and uncertainties.
-You should review the section titled "Risk Factors" in this prospectus for a discussion of important factors that could cause actual results to differ materially from the results described below.
+You should read the following discussion and analysis of our financial condition and results of operations together with our consolidated financial statements and the related notes and other financial information included elsewhere in this Form 10-K. Some of the information contained in this discussion and analysis contains forward-looking statements that involve risks and uncertainties.
+You should review the section titled "Risk Factors" in this Form 10-K for a discussion of important factors that could cause actual results to differ materially from the results described below.
+A discussion of the year ended December 31, 2018 compared to the year ended December 31, 2017 has been reported previously in our final prospectus, dated November 6, 2019, filed with the SEC pursuant to Rule 424(b) under the Securities Act relating to our Registration Statement on Form S-1 (File No. 333-234184), under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations."